NolanStevens/PersonalWebsite/README.md

 ### TO DO:

- - Buttons change screen position or page
+ - Contact Area
- - JS Server to direct to propper html
+ - Redesign About Me Area

 License
 ----